 The disruptive, aggressive, and angry behaviors that define impulse control disorders like impulsive control disorder tend to be more extreme than the typical behaviors that you will experience as you grow up and develop as an individual.
 These behaviors might also be persistent and frequent.
 Further, they could occur across different situations - eventually causing significant problems for you and others around you.

 You may also be highly inclined to abuse drugs and alcohol while attempting to manage this condition and the symptoms that it causes.
 Although you might succeed for a while, you may soon find yourself struggling with a co-occurring substance use disorder, or addiction.

 It is recommended that you seek dual diagnosis treatment to manage all of the disorders that you have been struggling with simultaneously so that one does not cause the other to recur in the future.

 This is especially true if you have been diagnosed with both substances abuse as well as another co-occurring mental health or medical disorders.
 Although these disorders tend to occur at the same time in many cases, it is possible to overcome them.
 To be able to do so, you will have to go through a highly integrated dual diagnosis treatment program.

-Fort Thompson Service Unit PHS Indian Health Service is a facility in Fort Thompson, SD providing services in and around Buffalo County.
+Fort Thompson Service Unit PHS Indian Health Service is a rehab center providing services in and around Buffalo County.

 They provide a wide range of services, settings and treatment approaches such as:Prescribes Administer Buprenorphine And Or Naltrexone, Intensive Outpatient Treatment, Contingency Management Motivational Incentive.